FNS50222 Diploma of Accounting

-This Diploma of Accounting qualification reflects professional accounting job roles in financial services and other industries.
-Students completing this course will be will be qualified to work in the in a range of accounting roles including accounts payable, accounts receivable officers, payroll officer, Book Keeper, Assistant Accountant, Graduate Accountants in a range of industries.
+This qualification reflects accounting job roles in financial services and other industries, including tax agents, accounts payable and accounts receivable officers, payroll service providers, and employees performing a range of accounting tasks for organisations in a range of industries.
 Individuals in these roles apply solutions to a range of often complex problems, and analyse and evaluate information from a variety of sources.
 They apply initiative to plan, coordinate and evaluate their own work and provide guidance to others within defined guidelines.

-Be at least eighteen (18) year of age on enrolment date
+Be at least eighteen (18) years of age on the enrolment date

 Language, Literacy and Numeracy test (LLN)

-Through pre-training review students will demonstrate that they have necessary skills to successfully complete the Diploma of Accounting course.
+Through pre-training review, students will demonstrate that they have the necessary skills to successfully complete the course.

-To enrol for our Diploma of Accounting in Melbourne, international students, applying either off-shore or on-shore, must satisfy one of the following requirements:
+To enrol into this course with BLC, international students, applying either off-shore or onshore, must satisfy one of the following requirements:

-Results more than two years old are not acceptable.
+Results more than two years are not acceptable;

 II.
 Evidence that they have studied in English for at least five years in Australia, Canada, New Zealand, Republic of Ireland, South Africa, United Kingdom or United States.

 IV.
-Successful completion of Language, Literacy and Numeracy Test conducted by BLC.
+For students from Assessment Levels 1 and 2 only, successful completion of BLC’s Language and Numeracy Test conducted by BLC.

 Basic Computing Skills